emmercm/www/src/blog/automate-your-macos-defaults.md

 ## An easier tool

 The above steps of running `defaults read`, `diff`, and `grep` to find change settings isn't the easiest or fastest method.
 Thankfully, Chirag Davé has written a tool called [`plistwatch`](https://github.com/catilac/plistwatch) that can monitor changes to settings in real-time.

+Ben Balter also has a tool called [`plister`](https://github.com/benbalter/plister) that can let you manage these `defaults`-accessible settings with an easier-to-read YAML file.